talamoin/cloudera/README.md

-Article - This class acts as getter and setter for timestamp and outlinks.
+## Article
+a class object - Three parameters : rank, timestamp, outlinks

+## Main_Class
-Main Class  - This is a driver class for all the above classes and it drives the aforementioned jobs.
+This is a driver class for all the above classes and it drives the aforementioned jobs.
 We define here input/ouput format etc.